 Julia Char Gilbert

-Julia Char Gilbert is a Research Analyst at the Colorado Health Institute.
-She conducts research, analysis, and evaluation on issues such as food insecurity, school-based health care, and the direct care workforce.
-Julia also analyzes Colorado policy and politics as a member of CHI’s legislative services team.
+Julia Char Gilbert was a Policy Analyst at the Colorado Health Institute.
+She conducted research, analysis, and evaluation on issues such as food insecurity, school-based health care, and the direct care workforce.
+Julia also analyzed Colorado policy and politics as a member of CHI’s legislative services team.
 She joined CHI in 2019.

 Julia holds a bachelor’s degree in political science from Yale College, where she concentrated in health and justice.
 She is also a graduate of the Multidisciplinary Academic Program in Human Rights, a program of the Schell Center for International Human Rights at Yale Law School.